department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-04-Household information section usability/research-findings.md

 > P1: "Acutally really prepared You can review everything, double check entries, if you messed up you can edit it right there."

 **Veterans take their time and are careful when completing form fields.**

 Our Veteran participants mentioned want to get things correct, reading content cautiously and checking their work.

 **Finding detail**
-- Three out of 7 participants cited wanting to be careful when filling out information or displayed careful behavior when reading through text and filling out form fields.
+- Three out of seven participants cited wanting to be careful when filling out information or displayed careful behavior when reading through text and filling out form fields.

 > P2: "You don't want to make a mistake on the forms."

 **It's unclear to Veterans why they need to submit data that IRS later verifies.**

 Several Veterans mentioned they know their income and household information will be verified by the IRS.
 Filling out this portion of the form that the IRS already has data on seemed unnecessary.